Multiple Sclerosis Awareness Month

 The disease also affects mental and emotional health, as its unpredictable nature can cause stress, anxiety, and depression.

-Moreover, the financial burden of the disease is high.
+Moreover, the disease's financial burden is high.
 This disease carries an average cost of $65,612 per patient annually in the United States, including medical and prescription expenses and lost productivity.

 Understanding Multiple Sclerosis